 While working remotely has gone global, some do feel out of sight, out of mind.
 We believe a large part of the success of a remote team is based on the strength of their relationships.
-Because we’ve supported our clients for decades, we have amassed a wealth of latent organizational knowledge on their culture and how things really get done.
+Because we’ve supported our clients for decades, we know their organizational culture and how things really get done.

 Additionally, we support our PMOs with team leaders assigned to their Team Hub, providing immediate direction and guidance.
-The team is aided by a network of project management consultants in the client’s organization – sharing lessons learned, best practices, and knowledge.
+The team is aided by a network of project management consultants in the client’s organization.
+They’re sharing lessons learned, best practices, and knowledge.

 6. Robust Transitions

-Finally, not all project management activities ideally should be delivered remotely.
+In ideal conditions, not all project management activities should be delivered remotely.
 We work with the client to determine which phases of each program should be delivered remotely or onsite.
 We call it “adaptive virtualization”.

-Before delivering any work offsite, we organize a thorough, in-person transfer of activities with the client.
+Before delivering any work remotely, we organize a thorough, in-person transfer of activities with the client.
 This transition solidifies strong relationships that will lead to greater success.

 As more teams move towards virtual PMO offerings, we should see increased productivity, reduced operating costs, and better access to talent.
 Therefore, there will be increased value from project management services.

 Doing remote project management offices right with zero impact on performance may not be easy.
 However, the odds are much higher than “remotely possible”.

 No spam, only great things to read in our newsletter.